danielkec/blog/_posts/2024-01-09-helidon-fatjar-thinjar.md

 * More hassle when setting up the classpath

 ## Container image
 Who is who becomes clear when creating a container image.
-While with FatJar, you have no choice and need to copy whole jar at once:
+With a FatJar, you have no choice and need to copy the whole jar at once:

 ```dockerfile
 COPY --from=build /helidon/target/quickstart.jar ./